 The completion of the offshore component of Phase A of the Development Program in February 2016 improved field deliverability and provided sufficient natural gas production to fill the Songas plant and pipeline to capacity for the greater portion of the remaining life of the production licence.
 The Company began work on the onshore component of Phase A of the Development Program in 2018 that includes the installation of a refrigeration unit at the Songas Gas processing plant with an estimated cost of \$8.5 million and well workovers with an estimated cost of \$13.6 million.
-A total of \$2.2 million was incurred on the refrigeration project in 2019 (2018: \$4.2 million) which became operational in July 2019 and is currently undergoing optimization scheduled for completion in Q3 2019.
-A portion of the workover costs are for wells SS-3 and SS-4.
-Should the workovers proceed and assuming that Songas, the owner of the wells, funds the costs of these workovers, the estimated cost to the Company will be \$5.1 million.
+As at March 31, 2019 a total of \$5.1 million had been spent on the refrigeration project, which is scheduled for completion in Q2 2019.
+A portion of the workover costs are for wells SS-3 and SS-4 and assuming that Songas, the owner of the wells, funds the costs of these workovers the estimated cost to the Company will be \$5.1 million.